In 2018 I spent a month living on a Buffalo Ranch in the Canadian Rockies and became friends with a singing cowboy named Leo.

 In 2005 I bought a motorcycle and crashed it – three times.
 I got good at fixing motorcycles.
 Later that year a friend died in a motorcycle crash.
 I sold my bike.

 I delivered pizzas for nine months.
 The wealthiest neighborhoods were the worst tippers, followed closely by the poorest ones.
-Folks in the middle were the most generous.
+Folks in the middle were the best.

 I studied music production in college and promoted hip hop shows.
 I also played keys and rapped in a live hip hop band based out of Bellingham, WA.

 In 1999 I snowboarded off a cliff at high speed (on purpose) and hit a tree before I hit the ground (not on purpose).
-I actually hit several trees and tore my MCL.
-I spent the next few months in pain, on crutches, and smoking lots of pot.
+I actually hit several trees and spent the next few months in pain, on crutches, and smoking lots of pot.

 I didn’t like high school and graduated in three years instead of four.

-In 1994 Ms. Dooley called me out in front of the entire classroom for filling my math workbook with songs and poetry.
+In 1994 Ms. Dooley called me out in front of the entire class for filling my math workbook with songs and poetry.

 In 1984 I went to Disneyland for my birthday.
 They were celebrating Donald Duck's 50th anniversary with "Happy Birthday, Donald!" parades.
 I thought these parades were for me.